Five Reasons Why I Love Owning Chickens

 Being raised on a farm, owning chickens is a natural thing for me, but when someone asked me about my personal reasons for owning chickens, I had to stop and think.
 Is it because we always have, or are there more personal beliefs and reasons?
 The answer is both.
 My grandmother had chickens so caring for them, and helping to butcher them was part of my upbringing.

 My grandmother had Rhode Island Reds, “Domineckers,” Black Australorps, and the usual mutts running around everywhere.
 She taught me most everything I know about owning chickens from feeding them to eating them – I just can’t list it all.
-We’re sustenance farmers so they’re not a hobby and don’t keep our chickens as pets.
+We’re sustenance farmers so they’re not a hobby and we don’t keep our chickens as pets.
 They’re contributors to our livelihood by their meat, eggs, and their many other benefits.
 She instilled the love of chickens in me and I’ve stayed in love with these feathered friends for 30-plus years of owning chickens myself.

 There are, for me, five reasons why I love owning chickens: